 With the recent tax reforms and the new tax laws, the tax landscape is changing for homeowners, dramatically for some.
 First time home buyers, in particular, must know what it means for them.
 Despite the tax changes (some of them not so favorable for some homeowners), the government still allows tax breaks for existing and new homeowners.
-Here, then, are some of the most important tax benefits for first time home buyers in Middletown.
+Here, then, are some of the most important tax benefits for first time home buyers in Springboro.

 Tax-Free IRA Withdrawals for Down Payment

-The biggest hurdle for most first time home buyers in Middletown is coming up with that big down payment, often as much as 20% or more.
+The biggest hurdle for most first time home buyers in Springboro is coming up with that big down payment, often as much as 20% or more.
 But with the tax breaks in place, you may not have to save up all of that down payment.

 The IRS allows you to dip into your IRA for a down payment, and you don’t have to pay the standard 10% penalty for early withdrawals.
 You can take up to $10,000 form your IRA without having to worry about the penalty.
 But you have to be a first time home buyer, and that money has to be applied toward the purchase of a home.